 Skip to main content

-We guide you through a design method that integrates the six areas of SAST, SCA, secret detection, container security, IaC security, and DAST into one pipeline.
-We focus on how to combine the individual settings covered on each area page to suit your actual operating environment.
+This page walks through how to integrate the six areas — SAST, SCA, secret detection, container security, IaC security, and DAST — into a single pipeline.
+It focuses on how to combine the individual configurations covered on each area page to fit your actual operating environment.

 Pipeline design principles

-Parallel execution: Independent tests run in parallel to minimize overall pipeline time.
-SAST, SCA, and Secret detection do not depend on each other, so they can run simultaneously.
+Parallel execution: Run independent scans in parallel to minimize overall pipeline time.
+SAST, SCA, and secret detection have no dependencies on each other, so they can run simultaneously.

-Separation of failure policies: Clear distinction between hard fail and warning only (soft fail).
-Starting at an acceptable level and gradually strengthening the team increases the success rate of actual adoption.
+Separate failure policies: Clearly distinguish hard fail from warning-only (soft fail).
+Starting at a tolerable level and tightening gradually increases the success rate of real-world adoption.

-Result Retention: All test results are kept as artifacts.
-It is important to maintain it for a certain period of time for audit response, trend analysis, and reproduction.
+Result retention: Keep all scan results as artifacts.
+Retaining them for a defined period is important for audit response, trend analysis, and reproduction.

 1Secret detection (Gitleaks)PRHard Fail~1 minute